Şadiye Sultan: Engagements

 On 31 March 1909, Abdul Hamid betrothed her to Ali Namık Bey, son of Küçük Said Pasha.
 After the overthrow of her father in 1909, the princess followed her father into exile at Thessaloniki.
 The next year she returned to Istanbul.

 However, the engagement was broken off because of Said Pasha's attitude against her father.
 Enver Pasha also asked her hand in marriage, but she turned down this proposal, because he was involved in the deposition of her father.
 Her engagement was then set with a son of Zülüflü Ismail Pasha.
 He was congenial and handsome.
-However, the Turkish Republic government opposed the match.
+However, the Ottoman government opposed the match.